AcademAI/youknow/README.md

 ## Purpose

-The goal of the system is to automate the process of online self-education, which will allow generating the structure and contents of educational courses according to the needs of the learner with the help of LLM.
+The system's goal is to automate the process of online self-education, which will allow generating the structure and contents of educational courses according to the needs of the learner with the help of LLM.

 The platform's main features include: